Best Cheap Cat Foods

 Our current (if ambivalent) pick for the best dry food is… Diamond Naturals Active Cat.
 Cats.com gives them a lukewarm review but the caloric weight numbers are pretty decent (35% protein, 42% fat, 23% carbs), and it has a lot less carbs than most.
 The manufacturer itself says it’s 40% protein minimum, 20% fat minimum, and 17.8% carbs.
 No artificial additives, probiotics, and yes, ground white rice is the second biggest ingredient.
 Still, after scouring multiple sources, including many “best budget cat food” features, this is the best dry food that doesn’t cost more than our wet food pick, coming in at around $.12/oz.

-We do find it strange that Diamond Naturals AND our best wet cat food pick (below) didn’t make Cats.com’s best cheap cat food list, but Kirkland Maintenance dry food did.
+We do find it strange that Diamond Naturals AND our best wet cat food pick (below) didn’t make Cats.com’s best cheap cat food list, but our runner-up dry food, Kirkland Maintenance dry food, did.
 Kirkland’s top two ingredients are chicken and chicken meal, but their third and fourth ingredients are whole grain brown rice and yes, ground white rice.
 How about caloric weight?
 Definitely inferior to Diamond Naturals at 26% protein, 42% fat, and 32% carbs.

-We’re honestly still looking for better cat foods that will knock our socks off.
-And we’d love to see a manufacturer with a spotless recall history step in with some budget-friendly cat foods.
-It seems all the best companies want to make the best possible cat food, cost be damned, and that leaves the big unethical manufacturers free reign to pump out budget crap for everyone else.
+We’re honestly still looking for better cheap cat foods that will knock our socks off.
+And we’d love to see a manufacturer with a spotless recall history step in with some inexpensive cat foods.
+It seems all the best companies want to make the best possible EXPENSIVE cat food, and that leaves the big unethical manufacturers free reign to pump out budget crap for everyone else.

 We do find it weird that manufacturers don’t post caloric weight numbers AND that the cat food review sites are sometimes wildly inconsistent on these numbers (especially catster.com).
 Keep an eye on that.